AnonymFlow

 • Wireshark

-Real-time packet inspection to verify tunnel watertightness, validate the kill switch (zero clear-text packet between tunnel drop and recovery), and surface DNS leaks outside UDP/53.
+Real-time packet inspection to confirm the kill switch leaves no clear-text packet between a tunnel drop and recovery, and to surface DNS leaving the tunnel.

 • dnsleaktest.com + ipleak.net + browserleaks.com

-Cross-tests for DNS, IP, WebRTC and IPv6.
-Three services are used to rule out false positives tied to cache or geolocation of a single service.
+Public cross-tests for DNS, IP, WebRTC and IPv6.
+Using three services rules out false positives tied to the cache or geolocation of a single one.

 • Security - DNS + WebRTC + kill switch (30%)